Dr David Parry

 I am the Reviews Editor for Bunyan Studies, journal of the International John Bunyan Society, and maintain the online bibliography of Bunyan-related publications on behalf of the Bunyan Society.

-I have served as a peer reviewer of book manuscripts for Ashgate and Routledge and of journal articles for the journals Tulsa Studies in Women’s Literature, Bunyan Studies, Problems of Literary Genres/Zagadnienia Rodzajów Literackich, and Studies in Church History.
+I have served as a peer reviewer of book manuscripts for Ashgate and Routledge and of journal articles for the journals Tulsa Studies in Women’s Literature, Bunyan Studies, International Journal of the Classical Tradition, Problems of Literary Genres/Zagadnienia Rodzajów Literackich, and Studies in Church History.

 I have taught a variety of modules at all levels of the BA English course and at MA level.
 In my teaching, I seek to encourage students to combine a close reading of the details of particular texts with attention to the wider cultural patterns to which these texts contribute and the captivating conversations around perennial questions into which these texts invite us.